If you’re just starting a new blog, you’re going to love this post!

-Your site appearance will change over time, but you need a vision as to its initial impression.
+Your site appearance will change over time, but you need a vision as to its initial look and impression.

 There are literally a gazillion articles on the web that discuss how to start a travel blog or how to start a blog in general.

 They literally walk you through every single step.